 Protection is essential

 Like a lot of things in life, there is (thankfully) no guarantee that your business will suffer from a DDoS attack.
 There is, however, a risk.
 With this risk comes the potential for an enormous loss: should your organization suffer from a DDoS attack it can expect to lose significant sums.
-In 2017 the average cost of DDoS attacks was $2.5 million per incident.
+In 2017 the average cost of DDoS attacks was.